pyjarrett/OMSCS_Survival_Guide/README.md

 OMSCS group since it has become unusable.
 This is not to say that you shouldn't ask questions.
 But please, please, search on the community first.
-With a high degree of likelihood, your question already has a very detailed answer and you won't need to even wait for one when you find it :)
+With a high degree of likelihood, your question already has a very detailed answer and you won't need to even wait for one when you find it :)~~

+Google+ doesn't exist anymore.
+You can probably reach out on [r/OMSCS](https://www.reddit.com/r/OMSCS/) on Reddit for things mentioned above.

 ## Lectures on Udacity